abgnpr/C-notes/1 Intro.md

 Identifiers may have any length, and for internal identifiers, at least 31 characters are significant.

+#### Variable

-A **variable**, or an identified object, is a location in storage that can hold values. *Type* of the variable determines the meaning of the value inside it and its *storage class* specifies its lifetime.
-A variable also has a scope, which is the region of the program in which it is known, and a linkage which determines whether the same name in another scope refers to the same object or function.
+A **variable**, or an identified object, is a location in memory that can hold values and its *type* determines the meaning of the value inside it.

+A variable has a *storage class* and *scope*; storage class specifies the variable's lifetime and scope is the region of the program in which it is known.
+It also has a linkage which determines whether the same name in another scope refers to the same object or function.

+##### Scope and Life of a Variable

+- local
+- global

+##### Storage class specifier

+- `auto`
+- `extern`
+- `static`
+- `register`

 ### Constants